Meeting New Federal Requirements for Health & Safety Training

 IMPORTANT: Effective December 31, 2014 new requirements relating to mandated reporter training and criminal history clearances go into effect.

 *Act 31 of 2014, which takes effect December 31, 2014, requires all child care facility applicants to complete child abuse training as pre-requisite to applying to operate a child care facility.
 The Department of Human Services (formerly DPW) and the Department of State has approved Mandated Reporter Training courses to meet mandated reporting (Act 31) licensing requirements.
-These courses can be found at: www.keepkidssafe.pa.gov/training/index.htm After completing the course, a "Certificate of Completion" is available for you to print.
+These courses can be found at the Training for Mandated Reporters page on the KeepKidsSafe website.
+After completing the course, a "Certificate of Completion" is available for you to print.
 A copy of the certificate must be submitted to the regional office with the application packet.
 Applications will be considered incomplete without the certificate of training.

 *When applying for an initial Certificate of Compliance, the applicant must provide clearances that are less than 60 months old.
 The law removes the ability to use an existing clearance that is less than a year old.